Welcome

 Eligible witnesses include:

-• use of screens in court
+• use of screens in court to shield the witness from the defendant;

-• removal of wigs and gowns
+• removal of wigs and gowns;

-• evidence given in private
+• evidence in chief by pre-recorded video;

 Application in Magistrates' Court and Crown Court